photo-bro/Twister/README.md

 ## **Build & Test Status:**

 *Twister is built on  .NetCore 2.1 and targets .Net Standard 2.0 compliance.*

 [![Build Status](https://travis-ci.org/photo-bro/Twister.svg?branch=master)](https://travis-ci.org/photo-bro/Twister)

 ## **Current Status:**

+*(1/5/19)*
+More work on the parse.
+A bit of feeling my way as I write but feel like I'm narrowing myself on the right path.
+Finished implementing all of TwisterPrimitive.
+Fine tuning the grammar too.

 *(1/4/19)*
 Initial implementation of parser has began.
 TwisterPrimitive struct is being built up to represent all primitive types of the language.
 I am taking advantage of C#'s operator overload to hide some of the complexity and boilerplate of writing all the arithmetic operational code.